theforeman/theforeman.org/plugins/katello/3.18/upgrade/index.md

 Katello 3.18 supports migrations of Content to Pulp 3 for container, yum, and file content.
 Depending on how much content is present, this can take a very long time.
 The largest part of the process can be run without downtime.
 This full process will need to be complete before upgrading to Katello 4.0.

+### File system requirements

+Upgrading to Pulp 3 does require some additional space, although the bulk of the content is not duplicated.
+Ensure you have:

+1. 80% of the space /var/lib/mongodb/ consumes available in /var/opt/rh/rh-postgresql12/lib/pgsql/.
+(If /var/lib/mongodb is 100GB, then 80GB needs to be free for postgresql).
+2. 200% of the space /var/lib/pulp/published/ consumes available within /var/lib/pulp/ (If /var/lib/pulp/published is taking 10GB, 20GB needs to be free in /var/lib/pulp/)

+### Migration Steps

 1. Correct pulp 2 content permissions:

 Due to a bug in Pulp 2.21.3 and earlier, content permissions need to be changed before migrating content.
 If you are fully updated to pulp-rpm-plugins-2.21.4, this only needs to be done once before migrating: